Squid-oid/physics-fun/README.md

 # physics-fun
 A little project to build and visualize a physics engine.
-This project is mostly from 2023, when I was taking some courses in basic numeric methods, and wanted to try to learn some skills that would be useful for gamedev.
+This project is mostly from 2023, when I was taking some course in basic numeric methods, and wanted to try to learn some skills that would be useful for gamedev.

 ![Visual Example](demo.gif)